-The Maloney Pressure Zone Improvements include a new 3 to 5 million gallon (MG) Selby Reservoir in Crockett; upgrades to the Maloney Pumping Plant (PP) in El Sobrante and Crockett PP in San Pablo to increase the combined pumping capacity by 12.5 MGD; and 18,500 feet of 36-inch pipeline to improve transmission capacity from the Crockett PP to the new Selby Reservoir.
+The Maloney Pressure Zone Improvements include a new 3 to 5 million gallon (MG) Selby Reservoir in Crockett; upgrades to the Maloney Pumping Plant (PP) in El Sobrante and Crockett PP in San Pablo to increase the combined pumping capacity by 12.5 MGD; electrical upgrades at Maloney PP and Sobrante Water Treatment Plant (WTP) to address safety, maintenance and back up power issues at both facilities; and 18,500 feet of 36-inch pipeline to improve transmission capacity from the Crockett PP to the new Selby Reservoir.

 In FY17, the Maloney PP transient analysis was completed.
-Design of the Maloney PP which includes electrical upgrades at the Sobrante Water Treatment Plant (WTP) commenced in FY17 and is scheduled to be completed in FY19.
+Design of the Maloney PP project will commence in FY18 and is scheduled to be completed in FY19.
 A Maloney Reservoir outage plan is scheduled for FY20, with construction of both the Maloney PP and Sobrante WTP improvements scheduled for FY19-21.
 Planning, design and construction of the Selby Reservoir replacement is scheduled for FY23-27.